 In 1975, under the guidance of John H. Coates, Andrew Wiles started working on Iwasawa theory, which he continued with American mathematician Barry Mazur.

-His biggest breakthrough, however, came in the early 1990s, when he was able to prove most of the modularity theorem (formerly the Taniyama–Shimura conjecture).
+His most significant breakthrough, however, came in the early 1990s, when he proved most of the modularity theorem (formerly the Taniyama–Shimura conjecture).
 The modularity theorem, in essence, is related to Fermat’s Last Theorem and was enough to prove it.

 Mr. Wiles is currently serving as a research professor at the University of Oxford.